Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork

 \subsection{A. Unfolded GEC-SR}

-Inspired by the modular-based iterative manner in \eqref{eq:IterativeManner}, we introduce the unfolding method in \cite{Diamond-arXiv2017,Monga-19ArXiV,He-19WC} and use it to develop multiple layers of the reconstruction network, namely, GEC-SR-Net \cite{Wang-SPL20}, as illustrated in Fig. \ref{fig:Fig1-deGEC-diag}(a).
+Inspired by the modular-based iterative manner in \eqref{eq:IterativeManner}, we introduce the unfolding method in \cite{Diamond-arXiv2017,Monga-19ArXiV,He-19WC} and use it to develop multiple layers of the reconstruction network, namely, GEC-SR-Net \cite{Wang-SPL20} (Fig. \ref{fig:Fig1-deGEC-diag}(a)).
 The modules in each iteration step unfold into a single network layer.
-The number of layers is same as the number of iterations.
-We can apply statistical inference on each module to achieve its particular reconstruction purpose, which is referred to as model based.
-Alternatively, we can also turn a certain module into a DNN trained by using real datasets, which is referred to data based.
-For example, Module ${\rm C}$ can be replaced by a DNN acting as a denoiser for the reconstruction, such as the plug-and-play recover \cite{Ryu-arXiv19,Zhang-2020}.
+The number of layers is the same as the number of iterations.
+We can apply statistical inference on each module to achieve its particular reconstruction purpose, which is referred to as model-based.
+We can also turn a certain module into a DNN trained by using real datasets, which is referred to data-based.
+For example, Module ${\rm C}$ can be replaced by a DNN that acts as a denoiser for the reconstruction, such as the plug-and-play recover \cite{Ryu-arXiv19,Zhang-2020}.

-In GEC-SR-Net, the same model-based modules as in the original GEC-SR are inherited while introducing free parameters in damping operations after Modules ${\rm A}$ and ${\rm C}$.
+In GEC-SR-Net, the model-based modules that are the same as those in the original GEC-SR are inherited while introducing free parameters in damping operations after Modules ${\rm A}$ and ${\rm C}$.
 The damping factors can be learned by real datasets.
-This design strategy is based on the arguments that model-based modules are mathematically well developed with few uncertainties.
-Keeping the modules in the model-based manners enables the whole reconstruction network to still work even under untrained scenarios.
+This design strategy is based on the argument that model-based modules are mathematically well developed with few uncertainties.
+Keeping the modules in a model-based manner enables the whole reconstruction network to still work even under untrained scenarios.
 However, updating these modules in a simple manner often yields some convergence issues, such as oscillation and non-positive definiteness in approximated moments.

-To fix this problem, damping is applied to the updates.
-Conservative damping factors result in intolerably slow convergence whereas aggressive damping factors result in divergence.
+Damping is applied to the updates to fix this problem.
+Conservative damping factors result in intolerably slow convergence, whereas aggressive damping factors result in divergence.
 The optimum damping factors vary from scenario to scenario, and the tuning process is mostly customized.
-Therefore, we leverage deep learning to generate a suitable damping factor for each iteration, with the aim of reducing the number of iterations and further increasing the reconstruction accuracy.
-In summary, we leverage the partial knowledge of the system model in \eqref{eq: sysModel} to perform some approximate inversion of the measurement process while using training data to \emph{learn to remove manual tuning and compensate for the mismatch in model approximation}.
+Therefore, we leverage deep learning to generate a suitable damping factor for each iteration to reduce the number of iterations and further increase the reconstruction accuracy.
+In summary, we leverage the partial knowledge of the system model in \eqref{eq: sysModel} to perform some approximate inversion of the measurement process while using training data to \emph{learn to remove the manual tuning and compensate for the mismatch in model approximation}.